 - MSU Credit Union offers some of MSU’s more wide ranging and generous scholarships, all of which are awarded to applicants based on combinations of academic potential and financial need.
 Up to $1,000 is possible per award.

-The Henry J. Leir Luxembourg Program offered through Clark University in Massachusetts, provides educational access to Luxembourg for undergraduate, graduate and doctoral candidates.
-Established in honor of a Luxembourg businessman, the program is heavily invested in making international and European study a core piece of higher education.
+The Henry J. Leir Luxembourg Program offered through Clark University in Massachusetts provides educational access to Luxembourg for undergraduate, graduate and doctoral candidates who are enrolled in the university.
+Established in honor of a brilliant Luxembourg businessman, the program is heavily invested in making international and European study a core piece of higher education.

 - Henry J. Leir Ph.D.
 Research Scholarship goes to an exemplary Ph.D. candidate whose degrees have led to a doctoral candidacy in Economics.
-The recipient is given the opportunity to conduct research at the Banque Centrale du Luxembourg.
+The recipient is given the amazing opportunity to conduct research at the Banque Centrale du Luxembourg.

 Ambassadorial Scholarships are awarded to students pursuing a course of study outside the normal Western European countries.
 Luxembourg is just one of the many Rotary countries in which Ambassadorial Scholars study.
 Applicants must be at the top of their class in every way: scholastically, in extracurricular pursuits and in character.
 Recipients of the award participate in a year abroad and preference is given to those whose studies will center on humanitarian or sustainable development programs.